The Scoop on Deferred MBA Admissions

 What if I don’t get in?

 We are often asked if MBA programs will consider the applicant to be a ‘reapplicant’ if they were dinged from the MBA program at the college senior level two to four years earlier.
-Should you apply a few years into your career, the admissions committee typically won’t view you as a ‘reapplicant’ and your college senior submission won’t be considered.
+Should you apply a few years into your career, the admissions committee typically won’t view you as a ‘reapplicant,’ and your college senior submission won’t be considered.
 Accordingly, there’s no downside to trying to apply as a college senior.

 We have counseled many clients about the tradeoffs of applying based on their specific career paths.
-We often see scenarios where applying as a college senior is more favorable because the client’s admit odds are better now.
+We often see scenarios where applying as a college senior is more favorable because the client’s admission odds are better now.

 Let’s make sure your deferred MBA admissions plan is effective and optimized.
 Contact us for an initial free evaluation here.